shaunwest/universal-webpack-react/notes.md

 TODO
 ====

+* Combine renderers into one
+* Populate state from the backend db
 * ~~Think about file structure.
 Actions/reducers should be shared between client/server, I think...~~
 * What are the differences between all of the devtool source map options?
 * Chunking